YinLiWisdom/Android-YLScrollView/README.md

 # YLScrollView
-This is a smart customisable ScrollView for Android, which has the ability to automatically measure your content length and decide whether a text-indicator is in need or not.
-Within this text-indicator, users are given a more visualised interface (compared with default Android ScrollView).
+A smart custom ScrollView for Android, which has the ability to automatically measure your content length and decide whether a text-indicator or graphic-indicator is in need or not.
+Within the indicator, users are given a more visualised interface (compared with default Android ScrollView).

+# Useage

 # Screenshots
 <br/>